 People who have glycolic acid peels are often amazed with the results – they look younger, with fewer fine lines and wrinkles and if they have acne, they often notice their skin is quite a bit less oily and is much clearer.

 When you decide to have a glycolic acid peel, you will visit with one of our physicians.
 If you decide on a glycolic acid peel, you are choosing to have a fairly light peel done that will usually result in few, if any, side effects.

-A light layer of the peel is applied to your face and left for a period of time that will depend on the particular peel you are having, the reasons for having it and the person who is performing the peel.
+A light layer of the chemical is applied to your face and left for a period of time that will depend on the particular peel you are having, the reasons for having it, your skin tone and the person who is performing the peel.

 The peel is neutralized and you are free to leave the office.
 With a light peel like a glycolic acid peel, there is no real recovery time and no pain relievers are necessary.
 If you do feel any discomfort during the procedure (which would likely only be slight irritation to the skin) please mention this to your nurse.